What to Trust in a "Post-truth" World | TEDxLondon School of Business

 In this talk, profeossor of Finance Alex Edmans explains the problems that arise from confirmation bias and offers an approach for avoiding it: learning to play devil's advocate with ourselves.

 Prof. Tom Nicols discusses the current tendency to reject expertise as elitism, and the consequent dangers.
 He offers some explanation for how this suspicion arose and some suggestions for how to engage with experts when discussing their field of expertise.
-The article is a precursor to Nicol's book The Death of Expertise.

 One way to fight our own confirmation bias is to seek to falsify our views, to look for evidence that goes against our cherished theory, as illustrated in an experiment designed by Peter Cathcart Wason (also discussed in the What to Trust in a "Post-Truth" World TEDx Talk.)